chaoran/fast-wait-free-queue/README.md

 - `void enqueue(queue_t * q, handle_t * th, void * val)`: enqueues a value,
 - `void * dequeue(queue_t * q, handle_t * th)`: dequeues a value,
 - `EMPTY`: a value that will be returned if a `dequeue` fails.

+## How to add a new benchmark

+A benchmark should implement the benchmark interface, defined in `benchmark.h`, and interact with a queue using the queue interface.
+The benchmark interface includes:

+- `void init(int nprocs, int n)`: performs initilization of the benchmark; called only once at the beginning.
+- `void thread_init(int id, int nprocs)`: performs thread local initialization of the benchmark; called once per thread, after `init` but before `benchmark`.
+- `void * benchmark(int id, int nprocs)`: run the benchmark once, called by each thread to run the benchmark.
+Each call will be timed and report as one iteration.
+It can return a result, which will be passed to `verify` to verify correctness.
+- `int verify(int nprocs, void * results)`: should verify the result of each thread and return `0` on success and non-zero values on error.